 College and Financial Aid Resources for Students

-This resource guide provides information about programs and services available to support all young people who have ever been a part of the foster care system, enroll in and succeed in college.
+FYSI College & Financial Aid Resources for Students - this provides information about programs and services available to support all young people who have ever been a part of the foster care system, enroll in and succeed in college.
 The introduction includes an overview of the California Community College (CCC) Foster Youth Success Initiative (FYSI) and provides critical information regarding foster youths eligibility for priority registration in CCC’s and in California State Universities.

 Now available on campus!
 John Burton Advocates for Youth (JBAY) help foster youth across the state achieve their higher education goals and move on to fulfilling careers.
 Once such resource provided by JBAY is the Burton Book Fund.
 The Burton Book Fund has provided $1.75 million in textbooks to over 6,600 current and former foster youth attending community colleges.

 Did you know, you may be eligible to receive a book voucher up to $200 depending on your enrollment status?
 In order to be eligible for the Burton Book fund, students must meet the following criteria:

 - Was in foster care on or after their 13th birthday